Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 You want to show people what it is that you do so not just any shots, definitely brands in action shots.
 We always say that you’re never, never going to regret spending good money on brand photography.

-I think this is the one thing that separates kind of the amateurs from the pros do you have a Good arsenal of brand photography that you’re ready to hand over, if somebody asks you to be on a podcast or if somebody asked you to speak?
+I think this is the one thing that separates kind of the amateurs from the pros do you have a good arsenal of brand photography that you’re ready to hand over, if somebody asks you to be on a podcast or if somebody asked you to speak?

 So your colors and your brand photography, and then you definitely want to make sure that you have a content catalog.
-This is going to be inclusive of either long-form content, podcasts, videos, article writing, and then short-form content.
+This is going to be inclusive of long-form content, podcasts, videos, article writing, and then short-form content.
 This can be on any platform that you choose.
 It’s just important you’re on a platform where your audience is.

 So for me, that’s going to be LinkedIn.
 For other people, it might be Instagram, that’s totally fine.
 Start with one, don’t try and tackle more than one.
 Every platform has its own nuances, its own etiquette, you’re going to bite off way more than you can chew.